BryanCW0303/BryanCW0303/README.md

 ### 👨🏻‍💻 About Me

-- 🌱 I’m currently learning statistics at University of Washington
+- 🌱 I’m currently studying Statistics at University of Washington
 - 🎓 BS in Mathematics and Statistics
 - 🔍 Passionate about writing elegant programs and algorithms
 - 📖 Learning more about Back-End Development